YCChenVictor/blog-frontend/src/posts/software/dsa/main.md

 ### Hash Table

 A hash table is a data structure that provides fast access to values based on a key.
 It uses a hash function to map keys to indices in an array, allowing for constant-time access to values, making it an efficient choice for many types of applications.
-For more information, please refer to [hash table].
+For more information, please refer to [hash table](/blog/software/dsa/hash-table).

 ### Tree